mushkanvorax-lang/valentine-/README.md

 # 💖 Will You Be My Valentine?

-An interactive, romantic web experience to ask someone to be your Galentine!
+An interactive, romantic web experience to ask someone to be your Valentine!
 This project is a beautifully designed single-page application with smooth animations, heartfelt memories, and a fun interactive "No" button that evades clicks.

 ## ✨ Features